Image: Statue of Saint Adalbert of Prague near Church of the Visitation of Our Lady in Hluboké Mašůvky, Znojmo District | photo by Jiří Sedláček

 In time, the people of Prague requested his return as their bishop.
 Within a short time, however, he was exiled again after excommunicating those who violated the right of sanctuary by dragging a woman accused of adultery from a church and murdering her.

 After a short ministry in Hungary, he went to preach the Good News to people living near the Baltic Sea.
 He and two companions were martyred by pagan priests in that region.
 Adalbert’s body was immediately ransomed and buried in the Gniezno, Poland, cathedral.
 In the mid-11th century his relics were moved to Saint Vitus Cathedral in Prague.
-His Liturgical Feast day is April 23.
+His liturgical feast is celebrated on April 23.

 Preaching the Good News can be dangerous work whether the audience is already baptized or not.
 Adalbert fearlessly preached Jesus’ gospel and received a martyr’s crown for his efforts.
 Similar zeal has created modern martyrs in many places, especially in Central and South America.
 Some of those martyrs grew up in areas once evangelized by Adalbert.